Xacone/BestEdrOfTheMarket/README.md

 The project uses C++20.

-The project includes as yet unimplemented TCP/IP fitlrage functionality based on NDIS.
+The project includes as yet unimplemented TCP/IP filtering functionality based on NDIS.
 If you encounter "Symbol not found"-like errors.
 Make sure to link the following libraries in <i>BestEdrOfTheMarketDriver -> Project Properties -> Linker -> Entry -> Additional Dependencies</i>:

 ```
 $(DDK_LIB_PATH)\fwpkclnt.lib